paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-041-cooperative-forestry-assistance.md

 Section was enacted as part of the Agricultural Act of 2014, and not as part of the Cooperative Forestry Assistance Act of 1978 which comprises this chapter.

 #### Amendments
+2025—Subsec. (b)(2)(C).
+Pub.
+L. 118–234 amended subpar.
+(C) generally.
+Prior to amendment, subpar.
+(C) related to treatment of revenue received from sale of timber by a Governor of a State under a good neighbor agreement, and such authority terminated Oct.
+1, 2024.

 2024—Subsec. (a)(3)(A)(iii), (iv).
 Pub.
 L. 118–42, § 443(1), added cls. (iii) and (iv).
 See Codification note above.

 Subsec. (a)(4)(B)(i).
 Pub.
 L. 118–42, § 443(2), (3), in introductory provisions, substituted a comma for “or” before “Bureau of Land Management” and inserted “, National Park Service, or National Wildlife Refuge” after “Bureau of Land Management”.
 See Codification note above.